pioneer32/js-collection/amd/README.md

 ## Simple implementation of AMD (Advanced module Definition)
 =============

-Just add follow line to your <HEAD> section:<br/>
+Just add follow line to your &ltHEAD&gt section:<br/>
 ```html
 <script type="text/javascript" src="pathToCheckboxGroupsFile/amd.js"></script>
 ```

-Also you can redefine some options, in your <HEAD> section:
+Also you can redefine some options, in your &ltHEAD&gt section (or before your first define(...) using):
 ```html
 <script type="text/javascript">
     define.options( {